-For design purposes, we need the 33dBm signal to be attenuated by 28dB from the cell phone to the input of the MAX2015 detector to prevent the detector from becoming saturated at 5dBm.
+For design purposes, we will need the 33dBm signal to be attenuated by 28dB from the cell phone to the input of the MAX2015 detector to prevent the detector from becoming saturated at 5dBm.
 The foliage attenuation combined with the loss through the PCB will leave the signal very close to what we want.
 This tuning will determine the error of the heat map.
 If we saturate the detector before the drone is directly over the cell phone, then the heat map will show a larger radius, therefore a larger margin of error.
+This will be a challenge to overcome in our final design simply because of changes in foliage attenuation across a forest.
 However, the forest works in our favor.
 The drone will be following in close proximity to the canopy.
 This means there will be an increasing foliage attenuation the further the drone is from the cell phone.
 This is directly due to the decreasing angle of incidence.
 The drone approaches the cell phone, the angle is increased, and the foliage attenuation decreases, therefore the signal strength increases which will then result in an accurate signal strength heat map.

-Some impedance matching will lower the VSWR to provide a clean signal into the MAX2015, which outputs a nominal

-0.5v-1.8v signal over its detection range.
-Using the graph from the datasheet we can then determine the cell phone's signal maximum from Figure 8:
+Some impedance matching will lower the VSWR to provide a clean signal into the MAX2015, which outputs a nominal 0.5v-1.8v signal over its detection range.
+Using the graph from the datasheet we can then determine the cell phone's signal maximum from Figure 7:

-Fig. 8: MAX2015 Voltage Output vs. Input power [7]
+Fig. 7: MAX2015 Voltage Output vs. Input power [7]

-In order to audibly test our circuit with various cell phone setups, we needed a comparator stage at the output of the signal strength detection circuit.
+In order to audibly test our circuit with various cell phone setups, we need a comparator stage at the output of the signal strength detection circuit.
 This includes a potentiometer that can adjust the threshold of the comparator and a piezo buzzer.
 This circuit will buzz whenever it detects a signal power that is higher than the desired noise threshold.

 The circuit was tested using various cell phone setups.
 The first setup was using a cell phone in an area with service.
 The circuit buzzed when the cell phone made a call, indicating the detection of the phone in constant contact with the tower.
 The second setup included a cell phone first turning on in an area with service where it sends out a signal to the tower with the IMSI attached and the circuit buzzed once.
 The last setup included a cell phone in an area with no service.
 The beeping of the circuit indicated that the phone sent out 10 quick signal bursts to search for a potential tower, then 20 seconds later, the phone tries again to contact the tower with 10 quick signal bursts.
-This last setup is the one that we detected with our final prototype.
+This last setup is the one that we will be detecting with our final prototype.
 It has been tested up to 100' away and the circuit has successfully detected the cell phone.
-The comparator circuit is not used in the final prototype, as the output of the signal detection circuit is already properly scaled to that of the operating range of the microcontroller ADC (described in G. Supervisory Microcontroller Block).
+This comparator circuit will be replaced by a gain stage in order to properly scale the MAX2015 output signal to that of the operating range of the microcontroller ADC (described in F. Supervisory Microcontroller Block).